 Choi Hung Estate — Ngau Chi Wan

 Aside from our iconic skyline, Hong Kong is almost synonymous with Choi Hung Estate.
-If you haven’t heard of the famous rainbow coloured public housing estate, well, where have you been?
-Located in Ngau Chi Wan, Kowloon, construction of the estate was completed between 1962 and 1964 and subsequently received a Silver Medal at Hong Kong Institute of Architects Annual Awards 1965.
+If you haven’t heard of the famous rainbow-coloured public housing estate, well, where have you been?
+Located in Ngau Chi Wan, Kowloon, construction of the estate was completed between 1962 and 1964 and subsequently received a Silver Medal at the Hong Kong Institute of Architects Annual Awards 1965.
 What was once a rural village has, in recent years, become an Instagram hotspot, and it’s not difficult to see why — each storey follows the gradient of the rainbow and multiple blocks tower over the visitor, tall and majestic.
+However, the estate has been marked for redevelopment and residents will need to move out by 2029.

 Xiqu Centre — West Kowloon